-The most notable, must-see destinations are the 3 tallest peaks Bear Peak, South Boulder Peak, and Green Mountain.
+After a decade living in Boulder, I have hiked all the trails and peaks many times over.
+I know the trails very well having hiked several thousands of miles on them.
+The most notable, must-see destinations are the three tallest peaks: Bear Peak, South Boulder Peak, and Green Mountain.
 Flagstaff Mountain and Mount Sanitas are also very popular for hikes that are slightly less demanding.
 And, of course, you must check out the famous Boulder Flatirons at Chautauqua Park.

-To avoid becoming lost download one (or all!) of the Boulder Area Trails Map, AllTrails, Gaia GPS, or Hiking Project apps.
+To avoid becoming lost download one (or all!) of these apps: Boulder Area Trails Map, AllTrails, Gaia GPS, or Hiking Project apps.
 Then you can follow your progress as you go on these top hikes in Boulder.

 Top Boulder Hikes + Hiking Trails